SkafteNicki/dtu_mlops/s3_reproduceability/M9_docker.md

 If you are using `VScode` then we recommend install the [docker VCcode extension](https://code.visualstudio.com/docs/containers/overview) for easy getting an overview of which images have been build and which are running.
 Additionally the extension named *Remote - Containers* may also be beneficial for you to download.

 1. Start by [installing docker](https://docs.docker.com/get-docker/).
 How much trouble that you need to go through depends on your operating system.
-Windows users that have not installed WSL yet are going to have to do it now.
+   For Windows and Mac we recommend they install *Docker desktop*, which comes with a graphical user interface (GUI) for quickly viewing docker images and docker containers currently build/in-use.
+Windows users that have not installed WSL yet are going to have to do it now (as docker need it as backend for starting virtual machines) but you do not need to install docker in WSL.

 2. Try running the following to confirm that your installation is working:
    ```bash